russo1992/desafio_tecnico_qa_lucas_oliveira_rodrigues/02PlanoDeTeste/PlanoDeTeste.md

 * Teste Funcional do Autenticator
 <br/>

-## Não está no escopo da User Story do Banco Teste testar as funcionalidades de:
+## Não está no escopo da User Story do Autenticator testar as funcionalidades de:
 <br/>

 N/A